phonegap/phonegap-docs/docs/en/edge/guide/platforms/amazonfireos/config.md

          under the License.
 ---

-# Android Configuration
+# Amazon Fire OS Configuration

 The `config.xml` file controls an app's basic settings that apply across each application and CordovaWebView instance.
-This section details preferences that only apply to Android builds.
+This section details preferences that only apply to  Amazon Fire OS builds.
 See The config.xml File for information on global configuration options.

 - `KeepRunning` (boolean, defaults to `true`): Determines whether the application stays running in the background even after a `pause` event fires.
-Note: setting this to false will not kill the app after a pause event, it will only halt execution of code in the cordova webview while the app is in the background.

         <preference name="KeepRunning" value="false"/>